Monte Carlo of Lennard-Jones atoms¶

 [ ]:

-dU = np.diff(U) # Get differences in bin edges for later use
+dU = np.diff(U) # Get differences in bin edges, i.e. bin widths, for later use

 U = (U[:-1]+U[1:])/2 # Convert bin edges into midpoint values